Posted on 31st January 2022 at 17:26

 This content will be shown in the summary on the main blog page.
 Click on this text to edit it.

-Have you set money aside to deal with tax on support grants?
+Have you set money aside for the new tax on support grants?

-While the CJRS scheme helped to reduce the number of redundancies companies may otherwise have been forced to make during COVID-19 lockdowns, there were a number of hidden costs involved with these grants.
-These include employer’s National Insurance contributions and employer’s pension contributions.
+Although the CJRS scheme reduced the number of redundancies made as a result of the COVID-19 lockdowns, there were a number of unanticipated costs that come along with these grants.
+Included in these costs are the employer’s National Insurance contributions and employer’s pension contributions.

-For example, if an employee had a normal monthly salary of £2,000 and was on full furlough, then based on 80% of their salary this would have fallen to £1,600 gross.
+An employee on full furlough had a salary of £2,000 a month.
+Then based on 80% of their salary this would have fallen to £1,600 gross.
 At the rates applied in the 2020/21 tax year, the costs to the employer for this CJRS grant would be:

 • £119.78 of Employer’s Class 1A National Insurance;